-"Yield Plan" shall mean a calculation of the number of Dwelling Units allowed in a specific Open Space Subdivision, using the method described in 4.5.4 below.
+Shall mean a calculation of the number of dwelling units allowed in a specific open space subdivision, using the method described in Subsection D below.

-4.5.3 Applicability:
+C. Applicability:

-A. Open Space Subdivisions are allowed by right under zoning and may be proposed anywhere within the R-A, R-B and R-C districts.
-Open Space Subdivisions shall be subject to the requirements of all Sherborn Zoning Bylaws except as noted otherwise in this (Section 4.5) bylaw and the Subdivision Rules and Regulations of the Sherborn Planning Board as applicable.
+- (1) Open space subdivisions are allowed by right under zoning and may be proposed anywhere within the R-A, R-B and R-C Districts.
+Open space subdivisions shall be subject to the requirements of the Sherborn Zoning Bylaw except as noted otherwise in this (§ 240-4.5) section and the Subdivision Rules and Regulations of the Sherborn Planning Board as applicable.

-B. Subsection A above applies only to subdivisions of land as defined in MGL Ch.
-41, Section 81-L, and not to construction of homes on individual house lots that existed prior to the date of adoption of this bylaw, or to house lots created through the "Approval Not Required" (ANR) process with frontage on public ways in existence at the date of adoption of this bylaw.
+- (2) Subsection A above applies only to subdivisions of land as defined in MGL c.
+41, § 81L, and not to construction of homes on individual house lots that existed prior to the date of adoption of this bylaw, or to house lots created through the "approval not required" (ANR) process with frontage on public ways in existence at the date of adoption of this bylaw.

-C. All subdivision applications received after the effective date of this bylaw shall comply with the provisions of this Open Space Subdivision bylaw, unless the Planning Board allows a development that deviates from the requirements of this bylaw by Special Permit.
-Such deviations, including Conventional Subdivision designs, may be approved if the applicant demonstrates that the proposed alternative development configuration provides protection of the site's environmental resources and fulfills the purposes of this Article as well or better than an Open Space Subdivision.
+- (3) All subdivision applications received after the effective date of this bylaw shall comply with the provisions of this open space subdivision section, unless the Planning Board allows a development that deviates from the requirements of this section by special permit.
+Such deviations, including conventional subdivision designs, may be approved if the applicant demonstrates that the proposed alternative development configuration provides protection of the site's environmental resources and fulfills the purposes of this section as well or better than an open space subdivision.

-D. If the proposed Open Space Subdivision involves a special permit(s) for one or more common driveways, or any other use that requires a special permit, the proceedings for all such special permits and the site plan review for lot configuration shall occur in one consolidated special permit proceeding before the Planning Board.
+- (4) If the proposed open space subdivision involves a special permit(s) for one or more common driveways, or any other use that requires a special permit, the proceedings for all such special permits and the site plan review for lot configuration shall occur in one consolidated special permit proceeding before the Planning Board.